-No Action Alternative: No impacts expected.
+No action alternative: No impacts expected.

-Action Alternative: A short-term, minimal change in the air quality is expected due to dust and GHG emissions from a few vehicles on the unimproved roads/trails in the licensed area.
+Action alternative: A short-term minimal change in the air quality is expected due to dust and GHG emissions from a few vehicles on the trail in the licensed area.

 7. VEGETATION COVER, QUANTITY AND QUALITY: What changes would the action cause to vegetative communities?
 Consider rare plants or cover types that would be affected.
 Identify cumulative effects to vegetation.